flownative/flow-google-cloudstorage/README.md

 #### Public access

-For the bucket to be readable by everyone on the internet (needed to deliver assets), follow these steps:
+For the bucket to be readable by everyone on the Internet (needed to deliver assets), follow these steps:

 1. In the Google Cloud console, go to the _Cloud Storage Browser_ page.
 2. In the list of buckets, click the name of the bucket that you want to make public.